slist/demo-magic/README.md

 ./demo-linux.sh
 ```

-## If you want to demo VMware Carbon Black Cloud Container (Ubuntu 20.04 or Ubuntu 22.04),
+## If you want to demo Carbon Black Cloud Container (Ubuntu 20.04 or Ubuntu 22.04),
 at the end of demo-k8s.sh, comment/uncomment the feature you would like to demo, and then run:
 ``` sh
 ./demo-k8s.sh